Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 ![](./images/2020-09-10/Image_test.png)

-Then I scanned a printing of this image at 3600 dpi (sufficient to see the details of pixels, each pixel beeing approx. 20x20 pixels on the scan):
+Then I scanned a printing of this image at 3600 dpi (sufficient to see the details of pixels, each pixel being approx. 20x20 pixels on the scan):

 ![](./images/2020-09-10/Image_test_printed.png)